TSV 1861 Nördlingen: Football

 The club was promoted in 1959 to the 2.
 Amateurliga Schwaben (IV), where it spent the next three seasons until the reorganisation of German football in 1963.
 The TSV was grouped in the Bezirksliga Schwaben (V), which it managed to win in its first season, thanks to the goal scoring efforts of a young talent with the name of Gerd Müller.
 Promotion to the Landesliga Bayern-Süd (IV) was achieved and the club spent three seasons in the league until they were relegated back to the Bezirksliga Schwaben in 1967.
 The Bezirksliga Schwaben was split into a northern and a southern section in 1968 and the TSV entered the Bezirksliga Schwaben-Nord, where it stayed until 1974.

 With the Bezirksliga championship in 1974, the club returned to the Landesliga once more and survived 11 seasons in the league until relegated once again in 1985, back to the Bezirksliga Nord.
 It began the golden age of the club with five top-four finishes in the Landesliga until 1979 its first Schwaben Cup win in 1981.
 After 1983, the club fell into decline.
 In 1988, the Bezirksoberliga Schwaben was introduced and TSV Nördlingen managed to qualify, remaining in this league till 1992.
 From 1992 till 1997 and again in 2002, the club played in the Landesliga Süd, in between were stints in the Bezirksoberliga.

 In 2004, the club won another promotion to the Landesliga and remained in this league until the 2007–08 season, when relegation once more could not be avoided.
 At the end of the 2011–12 season the club qualified directly for the newly expanded Landesliga after finishing third in the Bezirksoberliga.
 The club's greatest success in the Landesliga came in 2013–14 when it finished runners-up in the league but missed out on promotion in the promotion round.

 The club's youth teams are traditionally quite strong; its under-19 side (German:A-Junioren) played in the Bayernliga-Süd, the highest level in Bavaria.
 Before the introduction of the Under 19 Bundesliga and Regionalliga the TSV used to face the youth sides of FC Bayern and TSV 1860 Munich in the Bayernliga-Süd.

-All in all, the TSV 1861 Nördlingen is a very stable and solid club, having played now for almost 50 years either in the Landesliga Süd or the highest Schwaben league, be this the Bezirksliga, Bezirksoberliga or 2.
+The TSV 1861 Nördlingen played for almost 50 years either in the Landesliga Süd or the highest Schwaben league, be this the Bezirksliga, Bezirksoberliga or 2.
 Amateurliga.
-While some clubs in the Bezirk Schwaben achieved higher, they also tended to fall deeper.

 The club does not have a true local rival as no other club in the Donau-Ries Kreis had similar success.
 In the early 2000s the TSV Wemding, based approximately 15 km away, spent a few seasons in the Bezirksoberliga with the TSV and this local derby attracted reasonable crowds.